nginxinc/nginx-gateway-fabric/docs/content/guides/integrating-cert-manager.md

+---
-# Securing Traffic using Let's Encrypt and Cert-Manager
+title: "Securing Traffic using Let's Encrypt and Cert-Manager"
+description: "Learn how to issue and mange certificates using Let's Encrypt and cert-manager."
+weight: 200
+toc: true
+docs: "DOCS-000"
+---

 Securing client server communication is a crucial part of modern application architectures.
 One of the most important steps in this process is implementing HTTPS (HTTP over TLS/SSL) for all communications.
 This encrypts the data transmitted between the client and server, preventing eavesdropping and tampering.
 To do this, you need an SSL/TLS certificate from a trusted Certificate Authority (CA).
 However, issuing and managing certificates can be a complicated manual process.
 Luckily, there are many services and tools available to simplify and automate certificate issuance and management.

-This guide will demonstrate how to:
+Follow the steps in this guide to:

 - Configure HTTPS for your application using a [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/).
 - Use [Let’s Encrypt](https://letsencrypt.org) as the Certificate Authority (CA) issuing the TLS certificate.